 ICR 14 Disputes at events In line with REG 7.7, should a dispute occur at an event, the event appeal panel for Indoor Cricket shall comprise of the Tournament Director and a BUCS Staff Member.

-ICR 14.1 An exception to ICR 14 and REG 7.7 shall be when a dispute arises with regards to eligibility of an individual identified as part of the completion of team sheets (ICR 4.1/REG 11.2).
-If an individual’s eligibility cannot be verified on the day, then the opposition should follow the REG 11, REG 12 and REG 15 processes for Playing Under Protest and, if required, Match Appeals.
+ICR 14.1 An exception to ICR 14 and REG 7.7 shall be when a dispute arises with regards to the eligibility or selection of an individual identified as part of the completion of team sheets (ICR 4.1/REG 11.2).
+If an individual’s eligibility and/or their selection in line with REG 11.1 cannot be verified on the day, then the opposition should follow the REG 11, REG 12, and REG 15 processes for Playing Under Protest and, if required, Match Appeals.